History of Sex in Cinema:

 Lay the Favorite (2012, UK)

-Soon after, Dink's pseudo-romance with the uninhibited and bubbly Beth, his Lucky Charm, disturbed his emotionally-fragile, jealous wife Tulip (Catherine Zeta-Jones).
+Dink became involved in a pseudo-romance with the uninhibited and bubbly Beth, his Lucky Charm.
+His relationship with her disturbed his emotionally-fragile, jealous wife Tulip (Catherine Zeta-Jones).
 Things turned more difficult when the ditzy Beth also became involved running a highly illegal off-shore operation in Curacao for fellow NY bookie and bi-polar gambling addict, the loud-mouthed Rosie (Vince Vaughn).

 The film included female nudity - rooftop topless sunbathing (although Beth kept her top on) with redhead Darcy (Jo Newman) and blonde Holly (Laura Prepon).